 - 1-2 tbsp Milk

-Preheat oven to 350 degrees F. Open the tube of dough, take one biscuit and roll that into a long cylinder.
+Preheat oven to 350 degrees Fahrenheit.
+In a shallow dish combine the brown sugar and cinnamon and whisk to combine.
+Take one biscuit and roll that into a long cylinder.
 Dredge the dough through the melted butter and into the cinnamon sugar mixture.
-Roll that up and place in a buttered glass or ceramic baking dish.
+Roll that up and place in a buttered baking dish.
 Follow the same steps with the remaining biscuits.
-Top the rolls with the chopped pecans.
-You should have excess butter and cinnamon sugar (although I really don't know because I didn't measure), combine in your bowl and reheat if it isn't runny enough.
-Pour the buttery mixture over the cinnamon rolls and bake for 20 minutes.
+Top the rolls with the chopped pecans and bake for 20 minutes.
 After removing from oven, brush the glaze onto the rolls and let cool until ready to serve.

-The glaze is easy to make; simply combine the three ingredients in a bowl and stir will with a fork or beater.
+The glaze is easy to make; simply combine the three ingredients in a bowl and stir will with a fork or whisk.
 You can adjust the milk/sugar as needed.
 It should be thinned out but not too runny.
-I say experiment and try swapping the milk and vanilla with orange juice for a nice orange glaze, get creative!
+I say experiment and try swapping the milk and vanilla with orange juice for a nice orange glaze.

 You can serve these with eggs; above is a hard boiled egg, but these went really well the next morning with Oeufs en Cocotte.